run-ai/docs/docs/Administrator/Cluster-Setup/cluster-troubleshooting.md

 A _Daemonset_ runs on every node.
 Some of the Run:AI daemon-sets run on all nodes.
 Others run only on nodes that contain GPUs.
 Verify that for all daemon-sets the _desired_ number is equal to  _current_ and to _ready_.

-### 2. Verify that data is sent to the cloud

-Log in to [https://app.run.ai/dashboards/now](https://app.run.ai/dashboards/now){target=_blank}

-* Verify that all metrics in the overview dashboard are showing.
-Specifically the list of nodes and the numeric indicators
-* Go to __Projects__ and create a new Project.
-Find the new Project using the CLI command:

 ```
 runai list projects